What are Derivatives in Finance?

 - It allows the parties to take ownership of the underlying asset through minimum investment.

-- It allows for speculating in the market, as such anyone having an opinion or intuition with some amount to invest, can take positions in the market with a possibility of reaping high rewards.
+- It allows for speculating in the market.
+As such, anyone having an opinion or intuition with some amount to invest can take positions in the market with the possibility of reaping high rewards.

-- In case of options, one can buy OTC (over the counter) customized option that suits their need and make an investment as per their intuition.
+- In case of options, one can buy OTC over the counterOver The CounterOver the counter (OTC) is the process of stock trading for the companies that don't hold a place on formal exchange listings.
+The broker-dealer network facilitates such decentralized trading of derivatives, equity and debt instruments. customized options that suit their needs and make an investment as per their intuition.
 The same applies to forward contracts.

 - The underlying assets in the contracts are exposed to high risk due to various factors like volatility in the market, economic instability, political inefficiency, etc. Therefore as much as they provide ownership, they are severely exposed to risk.

 This has been a guide to what are Derivatives in Finance & its definition.
-Here we discuss the top 4 types of derivatives in Finance along with examples, advantages, and disadvantages.
-You can learn more about accounting from following articles –
+Here we discuss the most common derivatives in finance along with its advantages and disadvantages.
+You can learn more about accounting from the following articles –